SumitAgrawal03071989/elasticsearch/ElasticSearchOpenSource/Elasticsearch introduction/README.md

 Elasticsearch indexes all data in every field and each indexed field has a dedicated, optimized data structure.
 For example, text fields are stored in inverted indices, and numeric and geo fields are stored in BKD trees.

+You can define rules to control dynamic mapping and explicitly define mappings to take full control of how fields are stored and indexed.

+Defining your own mappings enables you to:

+- Distinguish between full-text string fields and exact value string fields
+- Perform language-specific text analysis
+- Optimize fields for partial matching
+- Use custom date formats
+- Use data types such as geo_point and geo_shape that cannot be automatically detected